-\end{lems} \begin{proof} Without loss of generality, we can assume that $Z$ has a density function $f(z)$ and $\nu=1$.
-Moreover, let $F(z):=\IP{Z\leq z}$ be the cumulative distribution function of $Z$.
-The assumption that $\norm{Z}_{\psi_p}=1$ together with Markov inequality yields
+\end{lem} \begin{proof} Without loss of generality, we can assume that $Z$ has a density function $f(z)$ and $\nu=1$.
+Moreover, let $F(z):=\Prob{Z\leq z}$ be the cumulative distribution function of $Z$.
+The assumption that $\Norm{Z}_{\psi_p}=1$ together with the Markov inequality yields

 Therefore,